+Asking yourself what is a lead form?
 A lead generation form is a web form meant for capturing emails and other information of potential customers.
 The most common types of lead generation forms include contact forms, registration forms, and simple newsletter signup forms.

 How Do You Optimize Lead Generation?

 You’ll see a few themes of effective tactics on this list of lead generation forms examples.